[Information provided by:

 - A signed informed consent form approved by the Duke University Institutional Review

 Board (IRB) will be required for patient enrollment into the study.
-Parents/guardians
+Patients (if 18

 - Able to undergo brain MRI with and without contrast without requiring general